Amortized Bayesian Mixture Models: Case studies

 All networks were trained jointly in an online training regime, for a total duration of 50 epochs, 500 iterations each, with each iteration made of 512 sampled data sets from the Bayesian generative model.

 For validation of the posterior approximator, we simulated 1000 data sets using the Bayesian generative model, and fitted them with the amortized posterior approximator by generating 1000 posterior samples for each data set.
+Obtaining 1000 samples for 1000 data sets with \texttt{BayesFlow}, even without GPU acceleration, took about 12 sec.
+Obtaining 500 warmup and 1000 sampling iterations from a single chain in \texttt{Stan} (without parallelization) takes about 2 sec on the same hardware \emph{for a single data set}.
+Inference with ABI is therefore about 2 orders of magnitudes faster than with MCMC for this model.
 As shown in Figure~\ref{fig:hmm-normal_sbc-diff_constrained}, the SBC revealed no clear patterns of miscalibration of the posterior approximator.
-Figure~\ref{fig:hmm-normal_recovery} shows satisfactory parameter recovery results, especially for the mean parameters $\mu_1$ and $\mu_2$.
-Recovery of the transition probabilities are slightly worse.
-A closer inspection reveals that the recovery of the transition probabilities is mostly suboptimal when the distance between the means is relatively small, as shown in the middle row of Figure~\ref{fig:hmm-normal_recovery}.
-When the states are well separated, recovery of the transition probabilities improves, as shown in the bottom row of Figure~\ref{fig:hmm-normal_recovery}.
-Such behavior is typical for mixture models and does not necessarily suggest problems with the network approximator.
-Overall, these results suggest that the amortized posterior approximator works well.
+Figure~\ref{fig:hmm-normal_recovery} does not reveal issues with estimating the mean parameters $\mu_1$ and $\mu_2$.
+Recovery of the transition probabilities ($\alpha_{11}$ and $\alpha_{22}$) is slightly worse.
+A closer inspection reveals that parameter recovery is challenging in regions of the parameter space where the latent states are insufficiently separated ($\mu_2 - \mu_1 \geq 2/3$), as illustrated in the middle row of Figure~\ref{fig:hmm-normal_recovery}.
+In contrast, when the states are well separated, recovery of the transition probabilities improves (bottom row of Figure~\ref{fig:hmm-normal_recovery}).
+This pattern is characteristic of mixture models: poor separation between components increases uncertainty in the mixture indicators, which in turn reduces the precision of estimates for mixture or transition probabilities.

 To showcase the application of the amortized HMM, we show the results applied to one synthetic example generated from the Bayesian generative model.
 Figure~\ref{fig:hmm-normal_joint-posterior} shows the posterior distribution of the parameters.
-Both \texttt{BayesFlow} and \texttt{Stan} estimates are very similar, suggesting that the amortized posterior approximator works correctly.
+Both ABI and MCMC estimates are very similar.
+The C2ST score is 0.56, indicating that distinguishing between the ABI and MCMC samples is a difficult task for a neural classifier.
+These results suggest that both methods sample from nearly the same distribution.

-\texttt{BayesFlow} and \texttt{Stan} also agree on the classification probabilities based on forward filtering, backward filtering, and smoothing, as shown in Figure~\ref{fig:hmm-normal_classification}, suggesting that the classification network is well calibrated as well, including calibration of the classification uncertainty as demonstrated by overlapping confidence intervals.
+ABI and MCMC also agree on the classification probabilities based on forward filtering, backward filtering, and smoothing, as shown in Figure~\ref{fig:hmm-normal_classification}, suggesting that the classification network is well calibrated as well, including calibration of the classification uncertainty as demonstrated by overlapping confidence intervals.